onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Security) functionality.
 DCAE collects performance, usage, and configuration data; provides computation of analytics; aids in troubleshooting; and publishes events, data and analytics (e.g., to policy, orchestration, and the data lake).
+Another component, Holmes, connects to DCAE and provides alarm correlation for ONAP, new data collection capabilities with High Volume VES, and bulk performance management support.

 Working with the Policy Framework and CLAMP, these components detect problems in the network and identify the appropriate remediation.
 In some cases, the action will be automatic, and they will notify Service Orchestrator or one of